Simply007/kontent-custom-element-samples/README.md

 ### Styling your custom elements

-By including Kentico Kontent default styles, you can make your Custom element look consistent with the rest of the UI.
+By including default styles from Kontent, you can make your Custom element look consistent with the rest of the UI.

 The [/shared](https://github.com/Kentico/kontent-custom-element-samples/tree/master/shared) folder in this GitHub repository contains: